buddydev/bp-activity-shortcode/readme.txt

 == Changelog ==

+= Version 1.1.0 =
+ * Added option to filter activity based on roles.
+ * Use role='administrator' to list all activities of admin.
+You can use one or more role like role="administrator,editor"
+ * Thank you "Arik Twena" for sponsoring the development.

 = Version 1.0.9 =
  * Added option to list activity for Logged in user, Displayed user or post author.